Will-Robin/NorthNet/README.md

 ## Installation

-The programs contained in this repository require Python 3.9.2 and the rdkit, numpy, scipy, networkx and pandas matplotlib and sklearn libraries (see `environment.yml`)
+The programs contained in this repository require Python 3.9.2 and the rdkit, numpy, scipy, networkx and pandas matplotlib and sklearn libraries.

 This software should work on all systems capable of installing the dependencies described above.
 It has been run successfully on MacOS (10.15) and Windows (Windows 10) machines.